 pm2 | no | yes | 14 | no |

-Developers, project managers and quality managers at ovos have access to personal data of registered users.
-Personal data are not transferred to any other controller.
+Developers, project managers and quality managers at ovos have access to the personal data of registered users.
+Personal data are not transmitted to any other controller.

-Unless otherwise agreed with the client, the data are stored in the data processing facility of internex GmbH.
+Unless otherwise agreed with the client, the data are stored in the data processing system of internex GmbH.
 The server infrastructure and processing are located in Austria or in the European Economic Area.
-For the ongoing ovos play instance, operations can, if desired, take place in Austria, Germany or Switzerland.
+For the current ovos play instance, operation can take place in Austria, Germany or Switzerland, if desired.

 Company register number: 342171v